lupyuen/lupyuen.github.io/src/plic.md

 We'll talk more in the next article!

+(So amazing that NuttX Apps and Context Switching are OK...
+Even though we haven't implemented the [__RISC-V Timer__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64d/arch/risc-v/src/qemu-rv/qemu_rv_start.c#L200-L209)!)

 _We seem to be rushing?_

 Well NuttX Star64 might get stale and out of sync with NuttX Mainline.

 We better chop chop hurry up and merge with NuttX Mainline soon!

 # What's Next